fybrik/fybrik/site/docs/samples/chaining-sample.md

 To recreate this scenario, you will need a copy of the airbyte-module repository.

-1. Set the AIRBYTE_MODULE_DIR environment variable to be the path of the `airby te-module` directory:
+1. Set the AIRBYTE_MODULE_DIR environment variable to be the path of the `airbyte-module` directory:
     ```bash
     cd /tmp
     git clone https://github.com/fybrik/airbyte-module.git